temporalio/documentation/docs/php/how-to-develop-an-activity-definition-in-php.md

 ```

 We recommend to use a single value type argument for Activity methods.
-In this way, adding new arguments as fields to the value type is a backwards-compatible change.
+In this way, adding new arguments as fields to the value type is a backward-compatible change.

 An optional `#[ActivityMethod]` annotation can be used to override a default Activity name.